Yeaseen/security_courseworks/adv_OS/KerFuzz/README.md

 ### 3. Enable Necessary Debugging and Fuzzing Features

-Enable the following features in the kernel configuration:
+By pressing `space` tab, enable the following features in the kernel configuration:

 #### **General Debugging Options**: